recallnet/trading-simulator/README.md

 - Comprehensive API for trading and account management
 - Rate limiting and security features
 - **NEW: Chain Override Feature** - Specify the exact chain for EVM tokens to reduce API response times from seconds to milliseconds
+- **NEW: Cross-Chain Trading Controls** - Configure whether trades between different chains are allowed or restricted

 ## Current Development Status